sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/in-depth/error-handling.md

 ## Not Found Error Type

 The connector SDK offers a special error type of "Not Found".
-This error signals to IDN that the specific account is not in the source system.
-If the account should be in the source system, IDN will then call the connector ```std:account:create``` command to create the account.
+This error signals to ISC that the specific account is not in the source system.
+If the account should be in the source system, ISC will then call the connector ```std:account:create``` command to create the account.

 Here is an example: